netdata/netdata/packaging/installer/methods/kubernetes.md

   :::note
-  Make sure to replace `YOUR_CLAIM_TOKEN` with the claim token of your space, and `YOUR_ROOM_ID` with the ID of the room you are willing to claim to.
+  Make sure to replace `YOUR_CLAIM_TOKEN` with the claim token of your space, and `YOUR_ROOM_ID` with the ID of the room you are willing to connect to.
   :::

   :::info